 - Early engagement with stakeholders can be both a benefit and a risk.
-It takes time to build shared trust and understanding; therefore, it is important to start early in order to build a general sense of ownership and willingness to work together.
-At the same time, expanding a network too early can make consensus harder to build.
-As such, the initiators of a joint activity need to think carefully about who to engage and when. - It is important to identify who the champions of social protection are.
+It takes time to build shared trust and understanding; therefore, it is important to start early to build a general sense of ownership and willingness to work together. - At the same time, expanding a network too early can make consensus harder to build.
+As such, the initiators of a joint activity need to think carefully about who to engage and when.
+However, it is important to conduct gender, disability and other vulnerability analyses early on, and to consider programme objectives, design, and implementation elements which can address drivers of poverty and exclusion such as gender inequality, disability exclusion etc. early in programme development.
+Failure to do so early in the process may lead to these considerations not being fully integrated later on. - It is important to identify who the champions of social protection are.
 Champions are most likely to be present in the Ministries of Social Development/Welfare/Community Development/Social Welfare.
 Additionally, there may be champions in other government institutions, such as a Council for Children and Youth or a similar body. - Senior leader investment of time and energy in supporting and modelling coordinated activity is a key factor for successful coordination.
-A senior-level champion can raise the profile of the initiative and motivate the team in the coordinating structure. - Civil society's role is often that of watchdog.
-As such, its vigorous advocacy for the poor sometimes creates tension with government.
-Some civil society organizations interact closely with government while others take a more adversarial approach.
-Both strategies can affect how government addresses the need for social protection. - The organized business community can exert an important influence on policymakers, notably to requesting strong government accountability for public service and public finance expressing concern for value for money.
-Some businesses also engage directly in public private partnerships or stand indirectly to gain from social protection services in the immediate term (food industries, telecommunications, banking /financial intermediaries, health sector, etc.).
+A senior-level champion can raise the profile of the initiative and motivate the team in the coordinating structure.

+- Civil society's role is often that of a watchdog.
+As such, its vigorous advocacy for the poor sometimes creates tension with the government.
+Some civil society organizations interact closely with the government while others take a more adversarial approach.
+Both strategies can affect how government addresses the need for social protection.
+For example, organisations of people with disability (OPDs) often play leading roles in representing their members' concerns and advocating for changes to social protection policies that support greater access or impact for people with disability.
+OPDs can also work with governments in the development and implementation of social protection, for instance, in Nepal, OPD members have been involved in training staff on disability and are included in disability assessment panels that make enrolment decisions for disability-targeted social protection programmes.
+In Ghana, OPDs are supposed to be involved in the disbursement and management of the Disability Fund (budget allocations for disability-related services and programmes, including social protection), although there are concerns from OPD members that this involvement is tokenistic and that they remain excluded from decision-making processes (Opoku & Nketsia 2021). - The organized business community can exert an important influence on policymakers, notably by requesting strong government accountability for public service and public finance and expressing concern for value for money.
+Some businesses also engage directly in public-private partnerships or stand indirectly to gain from social protection services in the immediate term (food industries, telecommunications, banking /financial intermediaries, health sector, etc.).
 Opening the political process to give these stakeholders a voice can help reinforce the notion that investment in social protection is good for business.